relex/slog-agent/DESIGN.md

 and CPU.
 The format is decided by the output type and multiple output types would require multiple chunks for the same logs.

-Output: fluentd tag creation is moved to orchestration because tags are normally identical for logs under the same keySet.
+Output: Fluentd tag creation is moved to orchestration because tags are normally identical for logs under the same keySet.

 # Implementation guidelines